 Between the two of us, we’ve spent more than three months out of our lives gallivanting around Italy.
 However, there was one area yet to be explored – Trentino.
 After sipping cappuccinos in Florence, eating the best pizza ever in Naples, and basking in the sun in Sicily we knew had to get to one of Italy’s best ski destinations.

 The Trentino region of Italy lies Northeast of Milan and is only a short drive from the Bergamo airport.
 It’s home to the Dolomites, beautiful mountain villages, and 800km of pistes.
-When planning our snowboarding trip in Italy we landed on traveling to the most famous ski resort in the Dolomites, Madonna Di Campiglio, and the neighboring area of Val Di Sole.
+When planning our snowboarding trip to Italy we landed on traveling to the most famous ski resort in the Dolomites, Madonna Di Campiglio, and the neighboring area of Val Di Sole.

 In case it’s news to you we’re in love with Italy.
 We have often thought of setting roots down in the country and learning Italian.
 So, it shouldn’t have been much of a surprise that we would fall in love with the Italian mountains as well.
 What surprises us the most is just how much each region varies all within one small country.
 For anyone wanting to taste a little adventure in Northern Italy here is what you can expect.